STAT545-UBC-hw-2018-19/hw06-acheng-ubc/hw06-functions_and_nested_data.md

 Extension of the linear regression function from [this STAT545 page](http://stat545.com/block012_function-regress-lifeexp-on-year.html)
 ---------------------------------------------------------------------------------------------------------------------------------------

+*Additional function writing has been done in the next section on nested datasets as well.*

 The original linear regression function from the above webpage takes a subset of the gapminder data set and runs a linear regression model with life expectancy as the outcome and year as the predictor, then outputs the coefficients of the model:

 ``` r